DeepNeuralDog/Resumer/README.md

 ## 🤝 Contributing

 Pull requests are always appreciated!
-If you'd like to contribute or have suggestions, feel free to:
+If you'd like to contribute or have suggestions, feel free ....

-1. Fork the Project
-2. Create your Feature Branch
-3. Commit your Changes
-4. Push to the Branch
-5. Open a Pull Request

-If you want to tweak something or discuss a major change, please open an issue first.